CouncilDataProject/cookiecutter-cdp-deployment/README.md

 The backend resources and processing are the only real costs and depend on usage.
 The more users that use your web application, the more the database and file storage cost.
-The CDP-Seattle monthly averages below are the averages for the most utilized months of it's existance so take these as close to upper-bounds.
+The CDP-Seattle monthly averages below are for the most utilized months of its existance so take these as close to upper-bounds.

 Billed Resources and Infrastructure: